dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3467: Collaborating with industry ensures relevant education.
+### T3467: Schools can align curricula with local businesses and industry needs.

 |Support|
 |---|